 - heart defects

-How is Brittle Bone Disease Diagnosed?
-How is it Treated?
+How Is Brittle Bone Disease Diagnosed?

 - physical and occupational therapy to increase

-- bisphosphonate medications to increase bone formation
+- bisphosphonate medications to strengthen your

-- medication to reduce any pain
+- medicine to reduce any pain

 - low-impact exercise to help build bone

 - reconstructive surgery to correct bone

 bone disease.
 Outlooks for the four main types of brittle bone disease are:

 Type 1 OI